-Jacob Glass is completing a Master in Public Policy at Harvard University’s John F. Kennedy School of Government.
-In his first year, Jacob led a Harvard Law and International Development Society team to build environmental litigation capacity among Chinese NGOs.
+Jacob Glass currently works at the White House in the Office of Management and Budget.
+Jacob received a Master in Public Policy at Harvard University’s John F. Kennedy School of Government.
+At Harvard, Jacob led a Harvard Law and International Development Society team to build environmental litigation capacity among Chinese NGOs.
 Prior to attending Harvard, Jacob served as a policy analyst in the Office of the Secretary at the U.S. Department of Transportation.
 In partnership with the White House, Jacob led USDOT’s efforts to act on the President’s pollinator health initiative.
 Before USDOT, Jacob was Chief Editor at the Podesta Group and a Truman-Albright Scholar at the Woodrow Wilson International Center for Scholars.
 At the Wilson Center, Jacob built on his travels in Bangladesh to research the nexus of climate change and international security, and participated in the National Security Council’s Strategic Futures Group.

 Fellow at a Glance